mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 on my to do list:
 - Add automatic Gopro model detection.
 - Determine a fix for the photo resolution settings and burst mode settings
+- Work on an adaptor to fit the HERO5/6/7 into the Solo gimbal